DevOpsKev/django-nginx-helm/README.md

 # Quickstart

-This project contains helm charts to run a near-production grade Django instance.
+This project contains helm charts to run a Django instance.
 It includes a postgres backend database and Nginx server to mimic a production environment.

 ## Prerequisites
 To run this project locally, you'll need: